yukikitayama/leetcode-python/note/array.md

   the way to the last by one place to the left.
 - Deleting from the middle is `O(N)` time, because it needs left shift of every element to the right

+## Linear Search

+- The way for finding an element by checking through all elements one by one
+- Time is `O(N)`

 ## LeetCode

 - [88.
 Merge Sorted Array](https://leetcode.com/problems/merge-sorted-array/)